A-Delfs/G14_GameJam/README.md

     - **Play Again**: replaying the games, making sure that everything is reset
     - **Quit**: Quit the application

+- The creation of settings pages
+  - Allows you to set the game to be fullscreen
+  - adjust the in-game volume

    **commits and pulls**

     - https://github.com/A-Delfs/G14_GameJam/pull/1